azproduction/lmd/README.md

   - Sandboxed module now accepts require arg as undefined (was null)
   - Callback argument in require.js .css .async now optional.
 Each of them returns require for chaining
   - Firefox 13 setTimeout callback poisoning bug
+  - LMD Warnings for: Parse error, more to come...

 Licence
 -------